suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Devices that go beyond single-signer update require more complex rules for deploying software updates.
 For example, devices may require:

-* long-term Trust Anchors with a mechanism to delegate trust to short term keys.
 * software Components from multiple software signing authorities.
 * a mechanism to remove an unneeded Component
 * single-object Dependencies
 * a partly encrypted Manifest so that distribution does not reveal private information
+* installation performed by a different execution mode than payload fetch

 Dependency Manifests enable several additional use cases.
 In particular, they enable two or more entities who are trusted for different privileges to coordinate.
 This can be used in many scenarios.
 For example: